 Oracle Database Appliance is used by thousands of customers around the world to run crucial Oracle Databases, consolidate IT infrastructure, and reduce costs.

-Customers accelerate the availability of new services in remote offices and edge environments by deploying Oracle Database Appliance in 30 to 90 minutes, which is 10X faster than DIY solutions, according to an analysis by DSC.
+Customers accelerate the availability of new services in remote offices and edge environments by deploying Oracle Database Appliance in 30 to 90 minutes, which is 10X faster than DIY solutions, according to an analysis by DSC (PDF).

 With Oracle Database Appliance Oracle Database licensing starts on as few as 2-CPU cores and can increase as workloads grow to reduce customer costs when compared to DIY solutions that require all CPU cores to be licensed.

-Lower capital expenditures and automated management enable organizations to achieve a 10-month investment payback and 498% five-year ROI, as described in IDC’s business value study of Oracle Database Appliance.
+Lower capital expenditures and automated management enable organizations to achieve a 10-month investment payback and 498% five-year ROI, as described in IDC’s business value study of Oracle Database Appliance (PDF).

 Enterprises access Oracle Database instances and applications on a 24/7 basis with fully redundant, highly available hardware and software infrastructure.